Aniket-art-sys/Encrpytper/README.md

-This is trasH, Do not use this!
+This is trash, Do not use this! an text encrypter based on xor.